Manak12/Portfolio/README.md

 # Portfolio
-# Basic Portfolio with HTML , CSS and JavaScript
+# Portfolio with HTM, CSS and JavaScript